 Because a CBT is only a very basic level of training, the motorcycles and scooters you will be eligible to ride will be restricted.
 If you’re 16-years-old you will only be allowed to ride a motorcycle or scooter with a maximum capacity of 50cc, and a top speed of 30mph.
 Once you turn 17, you will be allowed to ride machines with a maximum capacity of 125cc and a maximum power output of 11kW (14bhp).
 If you complete your CBT test in Sidcup at the age of 16 and wish to move up-to a 125cc machine once you turn 17, you will not have to take any further training.

 You can ride either a scooter or motorcycle during and after your CBT, and it’s entirely up-to you which type of machine you ride - both have their positives and negatives.
-At RideTo we considered the top motorcycles that you can ride on a CBT license.
+At RideTo we considered the top motorcycles that you can ride on a CBT licence.

 Scooters feature automatic gearboxes, which means they’re easier to get the hang of for new riders.
 The vast majority of them also feature a storage space under the seat, which can hold things like security chains, or even your helmet when you are off the bike.
 These two features make scooters a great choice for those looking for practicality and ease-of-use over fun.